-= Reinsurance recoverable according to SII - Adjustments for expected losses due to counterparty default -/+ Effect of discounting - Expected profit included in future premiums - Reduction of Premium provision calculated as the premium provision multiplied with (1-claim & expense ratio) + Deferred acquisition cost ceded part according to Local GAAP Local GAAP TP ceded part
+= Reinsurance recoverable according to SII

+- Adjustments for expected losses due to counterparty default

+-/+ Effect of discounting

+Expected profit included in future premiums

+- Reduction of premium provision calculated as the premium provision multiplied with (1-claim and expense ratio)

++ Deferred acquisition cost ceded part according to Local GAAP

+Local GAAP TP ceded part

+Table D.2.4 Reliisulance recoverable

 The main difference between the reinsurance recoverable in Solvency II and Local GAAP is that the counterparty default adjustment is not included in Local GAAP.
-Normally the calculation of premium provision is the most important difference, but as there is nearly no premium provision at ceded business at year end 2023, this is not relevant.
+Normally the calculation of premium provision is the most important difference, but as there is nearly no premium provision at ceded business at year end 2024, this is not relevant.

-A specification of the revaluation from local GAAP to SII valuation of technical provision before risk margin is shown below:
+A specification of the revaluation from local GAAP to SII valuation of technical provision before risk margin is shown below.

 (in DKK million) Gross Ceded

-Local GAAP technical provision 152,7 -1,3
+Local GAAP technical provision 145,5 -1,8

-+ Deferred acquisition cost 15,2 0,0
++ Deferred acquisition cost 15,4 0,0

-Reduction (1-claim ratio & expense ratio) -16,9 0,0
+Reduction (1-claim ratio & expense ratio) 4,1 0,0

-Expected profit included in future premiums 7,0 0,1
+Expected profit included in future premiums -1,8 0,1

-+/- effect of discounting etc. -11,1 0,0
++/- effect of discounting etc. -4,3 0,0

-Counterparty default adjustment 0,0 0,4
+Counterparty default adjustment 0,0 2,4

-TP according to SII before risk margin 146,9 -3,1
+TP according to SII before risk margin 158,9 -2,7

 Risk margin according to SII is calculated based on the standard formula.
-Risk Margin in local GAAP is calculated based on estimates.
+Risk Margin in local GAAP is calculated based on the previous Risk Margin according to Solvency II.